 Sheza Especial Gold got her training as a demonstration horse for Don Blazer's online course, Training Performance Horses.
 Step by step she followed the course program until she competed for 2010 and 2011 World Championship titles at the American Buckskin Registry Association show in Tulsa, Ok.
 Blazer rode the 5-year-old filly in her competition classes.

-In 2010 Sheza won the ABRA Junior Trail Horse title under all five judges, and then came back this year to repeat as a judge's choice sweep in Junior Trail.
+In 2010 Sheza won the ABRA Junior Trail Horse title under all five judges, and then came back in 2011 to repeat as a judge's choice sweep in Junior Trail.

 Sheza was sold at the Reichert Celebration Show Horse Sale in Fort Worth September 9 and 10.